 Our services include:

 Mental Health Services – we provide treatment and support to young people, adults and older people experiencing mental illness.
 Including treatment, in secure and specialised settings.

-Community Health Services - our diverse range of community health services provide support and treatment to both adults and children.
+Community Health Services – our diverse range of community health services provide support and treatment to both adults and children.
 We deliver this care in community hospitals, health centres, GP surgeries and in our patients’ homes.
-We also provide community dentistry and children’s centres in SE Essex.
+We also provide community dentistry and children’s centres in south east Essex.

 Learning Disabilities Services – we provide crisis support and inpatient services and our community learning disability teams work in partnership with local councils to provide assessment and support for adults with learning disabilities.